 Pupil Premium Strategy

-The Pupil Premium Grant is additional funding intended to enhance the education of disadvantaged pupils, raising attainment and closing the gap between them and their peers.
-The grant is allocated to schools based on the number of children entitled to free school meals, children who are looked after and service family children.
+The Pupil Premium Grant is additional funding provided by the Department for Education to enhance the education of social-economically disadvantaged pupils, raising attainment and closing the gap between them and their peers.
+The grant is allocated to schools based on the number of children entitled, or previously entitled, to free school meals (FSM), children who are looked after (LAC) and service family children.

 Progress is tracked using the school tracking system and support plans are reviewed and adjusted accordingly.

-Although national assessments did not take place in the academic year 2019-2020 due to Covd-19, we believe that the impact of the support provided for eligible pupils was good.
+Although national assessments did not take place in the previous two academic years 2019/2020 and 2020/2021 due to Covd-19, we believe that the impact of the support provided for eligible pupils is good.